Method of production - Caught at sea

 Fish type - Oily fish

-The stock is at about the level which can produce the maximum sustainable yield (Bmsy), with fishing mortality below safe levels (Fmsy), indicating the fishery is in a healthy state.
-It is important for the individual Member nations to adopt catch levels in accordance with scientificly recommended TAC of 85,000t (for 2012-15).
-ICCAT managment has only been partially effective at controlling catch and effort, and Illegal Unreported and Unmonitored (IUU) fishing is believed to be occurring in some regions.
-Bycatch and discards for the longline and FAD associated purse seine fisheries are thought to be significant and both fisheries are need to adopt better measures to mitigatee this and improve monitoring.
-The best choice is from the surface fisheries, such as pole & line and non-FAD purse seine fisheries.
-Bigeye is assessed as Vulnerable by the IUCN - the World Conservation Union.
+Bigeye in the Atlantic is at about the level which can produce the maximum sustainable yield and fishing mortality similarly is just below Fmsy, indicating the fishery is in a healthy state.
+It is noted though that the fishery could not sustainably tolerate an increase in effort, so it is important for the individual Member nations to adopt catch levels in accordance with scientifically recommended TAC of 85,000t (for 2012-15).
+ICCAT management has only been partially effective at controlling catch and effort as some illegal and unreported fishing is believed to be occurring in some regions.
+Bycatch and discards for the longline and FAD associated purse seine fisheries are thought to be significant and both fleets need to adopt better measures to mitigate this and improve monitoring.
+The pole & line and non-FAD purse seine fisheries represent the best options.

 Tuna belong to the family Scombridae.
 They are large, oceanic fish and are seasonally migratory, some making trans-oceanic journeys.
-Bigeye tuna is a tropical and subtropical species found from the surface down to 250m in the Atlantic, Indian and Pacific Oceans.
+Bigeye tuna is a tropical and subtropical species, found from the surface down to 250m in the Atlantic, Indian and Pacific Oceans.
 It is slower growing than skipjack or yellowfin tuna, maturing at about 3 years old and reaching a maximum size of 250cm in length and 200kg in weight, with a maximum age of 11 years.
-Bigeye are considered moderately resilient to exploitation.
+Bigeyes are considered moderately resilient to exploitation.

 ICCAT, 2012.
 Bigeye executive summary report 2012-13.
 Available at http://www.iccat.int/Documents/SCRS/ExecSum/BET_EN.pdf [Accessed Dec 2012].